ckpeter/secure-settlement-reporting/README.md

 Process B:
 `bin/ssrep 2 [settlement_data_dir] [PORT_ON_A] [IP_TO_A]`

-The settlement_data_dir should refer to the exact same settlement, except that A only needs access to the _a file, and B only needs access to the _b file.
+The 'settlement_data_dir' should refer to the exact same generated settlement data set, except that A only needs access to the 'submission_bits_a.txt' file, and B only needs access to the 'submission_bits_b.txt' file.

 For example, to run on localhost and using the data from 'data_2k', run as follow: